-At 7puzzleblog.com, we produce regular number puzzles for our many followers from all corners of the globe (see our visitors map immediately on the right).
-Our aim is to help improve basic knowledge and confidence of number & arithmetic in a fun way.
+At the 7puzzle company, we produce regular number puzzles for our many followers from over 90 different countries throughout the world.
+The aim of 7puzzleblog.com is to help improve basic knowledge and confidence of number & arithmetic in a fun way.

-Please enjoy your visit and spread the message about the fabulous number puzzles at 7puzzleblog.com.
-Have a go at the four challenge below at #37.
+Enjoy your visit and spread the message about the fabulous number puzzles at 7puzzleblog.com.
+Try the latest arithmetical challenge below, #49, as well as the other 1,000+ brainteasers at this site.
 You can also follow me and my tweets on twitter @7puzzle.

 Click this link if you wish to find out more about our main school-based maths workshops, the 7puzzle experience.